lsim/faderfox-editor/ec4-v2-vue/README.md

 ## TODO

 - Show non-empty group titles in shared setup listing
-- Only show auth UI when a request is pending which needs auth and we don't have a valid token (publication list doesn't) (perhaps do fast token validation through ws)
 - Gravatar support for authors
 - Rotate transition from store to settings?
 - Select encoder by clicking on the device buttons